About the data — sources and methodology

 - Weather — Met Éireann / Open-Meteo — Current conditions and rainfall data by location.

 - Building Energy Ratings — CSO / SEAI — County-level BER certificate counts and band distributions (A1–G) from CSO PxStat table EBA02 (Domestic Building Energy Rating).
-Data reflects the certified stock only — approximately 5% of Irish homes have been assessed, predominantly on sale or rental.
+The data covers the certified stock only — about 5% of Irish homes have been assessed, mainly those on sale or rental.
 Source: cso.ie/ber

 - Residential retrofits — SEAI — County-level counts of SEAI-supported residential property upgrades from the SEAI National Retrofit Plan Full Year Report.
-Covers the Better Energy Homes scheme, Warmer Homes scheme, Solar PV scheme, and National Home Energy Upgrade Scheme (One Stop Shops).
-Retrofit rates are expressed per 1,000 households using Census 2022 household counts as the denominator.
+This covers the Better Energy Homes scheme, Warmer Homes scheme, Solar PV scheme, and National Home Energy Upgrade Scheme (One Stop Shops).
+We express retrofit rates per 1,000 households, using Census 2022 household counts as the denominator.
 Source: seai.ie/retrofit

 Geography definitions

 - Electoral Division (ED) — The primary unit of analysis.
 Ireland has 3,420 EDs, each covering 60–2,000 households.
-This is the finest geographic level at which Census 2022 data is published for most topics.
+The CSO publishes Census 2022 data for most topics at this level — it is the finest geographic level available.

-- Small Area (SA) — Sub-ED units, approximately 60–120 households.
-Used for deprivation scoring and selected census topics.
+- Small Area (SA) — Sub-ED units of about 60–120 households.
+We use these for deprivation scoring and selected census topics.

-- County — Aggregated from ED-level data.
-County figures on this site are computed from the underlying ED data, not from CSO county summaries, to ensure consistency.
+- County — We compute county figures from the underlying ED data, not from CSO county summaries.
+This keeps them consistent with the ED layer.

 Update frequency

-- Property prices — Updated regularly from the Property Price Register and RTB datasets.
+- Property prices — Updates regularly from the Property Price Register and RTB datasets.

-- Election results — Updated after each general election.
-Current data covers November 2024 and February 2020 elections.
+- Election results — Updates after each general election.
+Current data covers the November 2024 and February 2020 elections.

-- BER data — Updated when CSO publishes new quarterly BER figures.
-IrelandInsights refreshes from CSO EBA02 at server startup and caches the result.
+- BER data — IrelandInsights refreshes from CSO EBA02 at server startup and caches the result.
 Current data covers certificates issued to end of the displayed year.

-- Retrofit data — Updated annually when SEAI publishes the National Retrofit Plan Full Year Report (typically Q1 of the following year).
+- Retrofit data — Updates annually when SEAI publishes the National Retrofit Plan Full Year Report (typically Q1 of the following year).
 Current data is from the 2024 Full Year Report.

 - Weather and transport — Live data with caching.
 Weather refreshes every few minutes; transport data follows GTFS schedule publications.